-Bedwetting is called enuresis (say "en-yuh-REE-sus").
+Enuresis (say "en-yuh-REE-sus") is accidental wetting (day or night) that happens after someone is normally expected to have bladder control.
 This problem can run in families.
 It can be caused by low levels of a hormone that helps the body make less urine when you sleep.
 In some cases, enuresis is caused by a physical problem, like a small bladder.

 Enuresis can be treated with medicine, special training, or both.
 If medicine works for you, it is best to use it along with a plan that trains your mind and body to be dry at night.
 Over time, your goal is to stop taking the medicine.